 Wisconsin Central continued to operate until December 31, 1960; at that time, it was merged to create the Soo Line railroad company.
 Since then, the Soo Line has been acquired by the Canadian National railroad.

 To keep the memory of local railroad history alive, the Colby Rural Arts Museum is hoping to secure a caboose to add to the museum grounds.
-Work is slated to begin this summer on depot repairs and preparing a base for laying track for the caboose.
+Work is being done on depot repairs and a track area has been prepared for a caboose.
 Donations are being accepted to aid in the project.
 Mail your contribution to Colby Rural Arts Museum/P.O.
 Box 73/ Colby, WI 54421.